sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 companions reconnect over a generous meal and conversation.
 It also delays the next growing hunger check for 24 hours.

-Alternatively, a group check to bolster the partyís resolve can be made.
-For example, a Religion check to recall a sustaining meditation, a Performance check to provide pleasant distraction, or a Survival or Medicine check to confirm that, despite what theyíre feeling, theyíre actually sufficiently fed.
+Alternatively, a group check to bolster the party√≠s resolve can be made.
+For example, a Religion check to recall a sustaining meditation, a Performance check to provide pleasant distraction, or a Survival or Medicine check to confirm that, despite what they√≠re feeling, they√≠re actually sufficiently fed.

 **Critical Failure.** Overcome by an